j-pedro-pereira/NetworkAutomation/README.md

 >This scripts are made for **ExtremeXOS**.
 In case of script alteration, take in mind that commands may be different from firmware to firmware.

-Suggestions and changes can be sent to: j.pedro.pereira0719@gmail.com

 ## Permission Notice
 I hereby declare that this script is provided freely and may be used, modified, and distributed without restriction.
 I grant permission for anyone to use this script for any purposes.